pburak/pburak/README.md

 - 👋 Hi, I’m @pburak
-- 👀 I’m interested in blockchain development including Ethereum and Polkadot
+- 👀 I’m interested in blockchain development including Ethereum and Solana
-- 🌱 I’m currently learning python and looking at solidity and substrate
+- 🌱 I’m currently learning python and SQL
 - 💞️ I’m looking to collaborate on whatever
 - 📫 How to reach me